We are helping the community work together towards the goal of advancing NLP 🔥.

 language: "ISO 639-1 code for your language, or `multilingual`" thumbnail: "url to a thumbnail used in social sharing" tags: - array - of - tags license: "any valid license identifier" datasets: - array of dataset identifiers metrics: - array of metric identifiers

-License identifiers are those standardized by GitHub here.
+License identifiers are those standardized by GitHub in the right column (keywords) here.

 All the tags can then be used to filter the list of models on https://huggingface.co/models.